-Parking assist only works if the vehicle is in drive or reverse and Emergency/Park brakes are released.
+The park assistance will only work if the vehicle is in drive or reverse, and the Emergency/Park brakes are released.

-- If the transmission is in Drive the front warning indicators are enabled.
+- If the transmission is in Drive, the front warning indicators will be enabled.

 The Parktronic system starts to beep as you get close to objects.
-The frequency of the beeps and tone start to increase as you get closer to objects in front or back of the car.
+The beeps and tone frequency starts to increase as you get closer to objects in front or back of the car.

 Mercedes Parktronic system does not work at speeds over 15 mph.
 The system will automatically turn off and get enabled again when you slow down.
 The system is deactivated if you set the shifter to Park.

 - Parktronic beeping constantly

 - Red LED indicators on all the time.